On contraction coefficients, partial orders and approximation of capacities for quantum channels: Generalized contraction coefficients and partial orders

 In Theorem 1 of \cite{makur2018comparison}, it was shown in the classical setting that the less noisy pre-order $\cM\succeq_{\operatorname{l.n.}}\Psi$ is equivalent to the following condition: for any probability mass functions $p,q$

 where the $\chi^2$ divergence is defined as follows:

 This characterization is powerful as it allows for a spectral analysis of the less noisy pre-order \cite{makur2018comparison}.
-The proof of this fact is two-fold: to prove that less noisiness implies (\ref{chisquareordering}), it uses the characterization of less noisy seen in \Cref{lessnoisySDPI}, namely that $\cM\succeq_{\operatorname{l.n.}}\cn$ is equivalent to
+The proof of this fact relies on two observations: to prove that less noisiness implies (\ref{chisquareordering}), it uses the characterization of less noisy seen in \Cref{lessnoisySDPI}, namely that $\cM\succeq_{\operatorname{l.n.}}\cn$ is equivalent to

 for any two probability mass functions $p$ and $q$, together with the well-known fact that the $\chi^2$ divergence locally approximates the relative entropy:

 On the other hand, the relative entropy can be rewritten in terms of the following integral \cite{makur2018comparison} (see also \cite{melbourne2019relationships,nishiyama2019new,nishiyama2020relations} for slightly different related expressions):